JiningLiu/stream-cam/README.md

 Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash SD card with [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) (64-bit) with desktop ([version used for this release](https://downloads.raspberrypi.com/raspios_arm64/images/raspios_arm64-2024-07-04/2024-07-04-raspios-bookworm-arm64.img.xz))
 - Setup SSH in Raspberry Pi Imager settings.
+- Setup the Wi-Fi (wireless LAN) network that the Pi will be streaming video over.

+Connect your computer to the same network you have just configured for the Pi.
+Then, plug in the Pi and wait a few minutes for initial setup to complete.

+Use SSH to connect to the Pi with the credentials you have setup earlier.
+If you are unable to connect to the Pi over Wi-Fi, try using ethernet.

+#### Follow these steps to finish setup.

 Note that the commands below will take a bit of time to run.

-#### Follow these steps to finish setup.

 ```bash
 sudo raspi-config